What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 Most suppliers are OEM factories, and it’s the easiest type of manufacturer to find

-With OEM, you can make the product as you see fit as long as it is technically possible.
+With OEM, you can design the product as you see fit, as long as it is technically feasible.

-You own the intellectual property as long as you have the right contracts and protections.
+You own the intellectual property as long as you have the necessary contracts and protections in place.

 You’ll have a product that is uniquely yours on the market.